 But a word of caution.
 A sudden drop in the odds for a drawn result does not necessarily mean the match is “fixed” in the pure sense of the term, or that there has been an agreement of sorts between the competing teams to ensure a desirable result for each.
 It may simply be for want of a better phrase, idle gossip, that snowballs to the point where everyone is betting on what they believe is a contrived outcome.
-A great way to profit in such cases is to back the draw before casual punters come hunting, wait for the money to come pouring in and for the odds for the draw to drop.
-Once the odds for the draw do drop, lay the draw at shorter odds on Betfair or another betting exchange, and secure yourself a sure profit.
+A great way to bet in such cases is to back the draw before casual punters come hunting, wait for the money to come pouring in and for the odds for the draw to drop.
+Once the odds for the draw do drop, lay the draw at shorter odds on Betfair or another betting exchange.

 #2 – Irregular In-Play Odds

 In-play betting has been another way in which match fixers have taken advantage.
 Similar to pre-match betting, irregular in-play odds suggest something is not quite right.
 With the majority of in-play odds compiling being a fully automated process, there have been a number of instances in recent years, where irregular in-play odds and betting patterns have alerted authorities to the influence of match fixing syndicates.